Comments about this

 [Photo: Laura Simpson]

-2. I test each new page using the most up-to-date versions of Mozilla Firefox and Internet Explorer.
-Sorry, I don't check to see if they display correctly in older versions, or in other browsers.
+2. I test each new page using the most up-to-date version of Mozilla Firefox and recheck with several other browsers.
+I no longer try Internet Explorer.
+It's way past its 'sell by date'.
 If the pictures in the Photo Gallery don't pop up in the centre of your monitor when clicked, or some pages seem to have contents scattered all over the place, your browser probably needs upgrading to the latest version.

 UPDATE (Sept 2015): Microsoft have included a new browser Microsoft Edge with their latest